 The Nokia Publish Tool will scale down and resize your images to fit the Nokia Store client.
 However, the images may have gray borders on the sides or on top and bottom.

 Age rating is meant to ensure child protection in mobile devices and the mobile internet.
 Setting age rating for apps is mandatory for Nokia X software platform content.

 Content that has been forbidden from Nokia Store in the past may now be allowed if it is assigned a 17+ rating in the publish tool, but certain material still remains forbidden, for example, adult content such as pornography.
 Forbidden material is listed in the Content Guidelines.

 To get an age rating for your app, you need to make a selection for all valid options describing your app.
 The options are none, infrequent/mild or frequent/intense for the descriptors, and Yes/No for the features.

 For example, if you submit a chatroom app which contains mature themes, in addition to Mature themes you may also need to select descriptor Social media without safety features.
 Based on your selections the Nokia Publish tool assigns your app an age rating which is shown in Nokia Store.

-To help you make accurate selections when submitting your app, see the explanations and examples of the descriptors and features in Publisher Guide section Age rating descriptors.
+To help you make accurate selections when submitting your app, see the explanations and examples of the descriptors and features in Publisher Guide Age rating descriptors section.